compphil2mmae/compphil2mmae.github.io/content/research/KIDEKU/index.en.md

 ## Outcomes

+### 📋 Report

+Our [report](https://debatelab.github.io/kideku-report/) describes different use cases for deliberative AI, presents our open-source prototypes, and formulates recommendations for the responsible use of AI in deliberative contexts.

 ### 🕵️‍♀️ EvidenceSeeker Boilerplate

 A code template for building AI-based apps that fact-check statements against a given knowledge base.